analysiscenter/radio/docs/source/intro/preprocessing.rst

 * only small number of scans (say, 3) of such size can be put into a memory of a GPU
 * typically, there are not so many scans available for training (888 for Luna-dataset).
 As a result, making only one training example out of a scan is rather wasteful.

-A more efficient approach is to crop out interesting parts of scans.
+A more efficient approach is to crop out interesting parts of scans using :func:`~radio.preprocessing.ct_masked_batch.CTImagesMaskedBatch.sample_nodules`.
 E.g., this piece of code

 .. code-block:: python